3X3CODE/TaskEngine/README.md

 - **showFirst:** shows the step of the first task.
 - **showSecond:** shows the step of the second task.

-### Custom Tasks
+### Custom Tasks <br>
-To make a custom task, you must have Minigame prefabs and Minigame scripts.
+To make a custom task, you must have Minigame prefabs and Minigame scripts. <br>
-TaskEngine will load them into the game for you.
+TaskEngine will load them into the game for you. <br>
-Please note that the mod only supports two GameObjects and two scripts for now.
+Please note that the mod only supports two GameObjects and two scripts for now. <br>
-By default, the first script is added to the first GameObject, and vice versa for the second.
+By default, the first script is added to the first GameObject, and vice versa for the second. <br>
 A second script will not exist if you dont have a second GameObject specified.
-Unfortunately we don't have a way of changine these settings yet.
+Unfortunately we don't have a way of changing these settings yet.

-#### Script making
+#### Script making <br>
-- Start by creating a new Class Library project and importing the required references.
-The project does not need a BepInEx plugin class.
-Example here.
+- Start by creating a new Class Library project and importing the required references, [Example](https://github.com/3X3CODE/TaskEngine/blob/master/Examples/ShootSubmarines/ShootSubmarines.csproj).
+- The project does not need a BepInEx plugin class.
+[Example](https://github.com/3X3CODE/TaskEngine/blob/master/Examples/ShootSubmarines/ShootSubmarinesMinigame.cs).
 - The main minigame class must be **Public** and must derive from **Minigame**.
 The main minigame class is **necessary**.
 - You can include a second class if your Minigame depends on it, otherwise you will not need to specify this.
-- The second class must also be public.
+- The second class must also be public, [Example](https://github.com/3X3CODE/TaskEngine/blob/master/Examples/ShootSubmarines/Submarine.cs).
 - Make sure your two scripts are well contained so they can find eachother automatically.
 By default, TaskEngine places the second GameObject under the main one, keep in mind that it is inactive.
 (You can see a great example of this from how the example task Minigame class automatically finds the script, **Submarine**)
-- If you want to analyze the example task further, you can use a tool like **dnSpy** to analyze the `ShootSubmarines.dll` file, or using its source code.
+- If you want to analyze the example task further, you can use a tool like **dnSpy** to analyze the `ShootSubmarines.dll` file, or using its [source code](https://github.com/3X3CODE/TaskEngine/tree/master/Examples/ShootSubmarines).
-- The unity project for the custom minigame can also be found here.
+- The unity project for the custom minigame can also be found [here](https://github.com/3X3CODE/TaskEngine/tree/master/TaskEngineUnity).
 - Once you are done writing the scripts, be sure to compile it into a **.dll** file.
 - Make sure to build your prefabs into AssetBundles, I reccomend using the unity package **AssetBundle Browser** for this.